bcgov/aps-infra-platform/documentation/tutorials/protect-client-cred.md

 Templates are available for generating Gateway configuration for popular integration patterns.
 In this tutorial you will use a template to protect an API with an [Oauth 2.0 Client Credentials flow](/how-to/client-cred-flow.md) using a [Shared Identity Provider](/how-to/client-cred-flow.md#2-grant-access-to-the-identity-provider).

-1. Log into the API Services Portal with your IDIR account.
+1. Log in with your IDIR via the CLI.
+Follow the prompts provided in the terminal to complete the login process.

   !!! note "API Services Portal environment"
       For this tutorial, you will use the test/training environment (https://api-gov-bc-ca.test.api.gov.bc.ca), rather than the production environment (https://api.gov.bc.ca).